AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 ## Development Tools and management of taks(Project Repository)

 Both SharePoint and GitHub are used in this project as development tools.
-SharePoint is used to collaborate with tasks together.
+SharePoint is used to collaborate tasks together.
 The primary purpose of using Github is to organise, and archive finalised documentations.
-Besides, it is used as the repository in this project.
+Besides, it is being the repository for this project.

 ### Repository Guide
 The repository for this project is divided into six components.
-Click [here](https://github.com/JessYJY/insectfarming.github.io) can redirect you to project repository.
+Click [here](https://github.com/JessYJY/insectfarming.github.io) can direct you to project repository.
 - Meeting
   * This section includes all the important points discussed in each meeting, including weekly group meetings, client meetings, and any other external meetings.
  - Audit documents